 Contact the Department of Women's and Gender Studies for additional information.

-The Ambassador James R. Jones graduate fellowship was established to assist with the archival digitization efforts of the Carl Albert Congressional Research and Studies Center’s Congressional and Political Collections.
-Ambassador Jones served as Appointments Secretary (Chief of Staff) to President Lyndon Johnson, was a member of the U.S. House of Representatives from 1973-1987, and then was appointed United States Ambassador to Mexico.
+Ambassador Jones served as Appointments Secretary (Chief of Staff) to President Lyndon Johnson, was a member of the U.S. House of Representatives from 1973-1987 and was appointed United States Ambassador to Mexico from 1993 to 1997.

 Current OU students may also apply for some scholarships through CASH (the Centralized Academic Scholarship Hub).